BpaLabTHCologne/bpa_lab_docs/README.md

 ![mysql_data_model](Updated_graphics/mysql_data_model.png "MySQL data model")

+Documentation and sample date of the FT factory is avaiable in the folder sample data.

 ## Requirements and software architecture (work in progress)

 ### Requirements
-The following set of requirements has been gathered at the beginning of the project.
-It serves as the basis for the definition of a software architecture of the BPA Lab (work in progress):
+The following set of high level requirements has been gathered at the early beginning of the project (part of the thesis project).
+It served as the basis for the definition of the first software architecture of the BPA Lab:

 R1: Independent operation of the components
-The individual components of the system should be able to run independently of each other.
+The individual components/processes of the system should be able to run independently of each other; i.e. each process can be started individually without the need to trigger it from the upper level.

 R2: Integration of external IT systems
-The system should allow seamless integration with existing IT systems, e.g. integration with the web application for order management or and Process Mining solution.
+The system should allow integration with existing IT components, e.g. integration with the web application for order management or the flexible extraction of data for process mining and analytics.

 R3: Clear and distinct responsibilities
 The responsibilities of the individual components should be clearly defined and distinguished.